go140point6/evernode-uptimerobot-monitor/README.md

 - Must be installed on the Evernode host.
 - Creates a dummy service listening on user-defined port.
 - Configure Uptime Robot (only support alert mechanism in this version) to monitor that port.
-- Designed for single alert, anything goes wrong trigger alert for user to investigate.
+- Designed for single alert, anything goes wrong and alert will trigger.
+Review log for specifics.

 #### Features
 - Fully automatic install and uninstallation via bash shell script.